 |HDD||WD Blue 7200 (1 TB)||7200rpm HDD||$35||$0.035|

 |WD Black 7200 (1 TB)||7200rpm HDD|

 - Note that the prices are subject to change.

-If you have a lot of media or archival data that you wish to store then the best idea would be get a 1 TB or a 2 TB HDD along with your 512GB SSD.
+If you wish to store a lot of media or archival data, the best idea would be to get a 1 TB or 2 TB HDD with your 512GB SSD.

 What is Your Overall Budget?